 Despite large numbers of unemployed people in the UK, many businesses still struggle to recruit the right talent and skilled workers for their company.
-This an lead to productivity issues or other problems that reduce a company’s output.
-To resolve this issue an employer can apply to the Home Office for a Sponsor Licence.
+This can lead to productivity issues or other problems that reduce a company’s output.
+To resolve this issue employers can apply to the Home Office for a Sponsor Licence.
 The most common of these being the Tier Sponsor Licence.
 This will grant the employer a licence to employ skilled workers who are either on the shortage occupational list or when the employer has advertised unsuccessfully for a position.

 Once an employer has a Sponsor Licence they can then login to their Home Office portal and issue a Certificate of Sponsorship for the employee.
 This is a virtual document (a number) which you give to the prospective employee.
 They then put this number on their Tier 2 General application form and apply for a Tier 2 General visa.
 Once approved they can then work for your business.